pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 #### Browser Linux

-##### gShell
+##### gCloud

 If you think you don't have a Linux Terminal, actually you do.
-You can go run the 4+ GB Terminal gShell that your gMail gives you free-of-charge inside its gCloud at
+You can go run the 4+ GB Terminal gCloud Linux Terminal Shell that your gMail gives you free-of-charge at

 > https://shell.cloud.google.com/?show=terminal

-Google gives out one Linux Terminal per Browser
+Google gives out one Linux Terminal Shell per Browser

 Shell people talk a lot about the Keystrokes they type into the Terminal Apple macBook's label their Keys like so =>